opensim-org/opensim-core/README.md

    with OpenSim (see below).
 You should run this command for the release configuration *last* to ensure that you use the release version of the command-line applications instead of the slow debug versions.

+   * Note: Superbuild attempts to determine when dependencies are out of date but is not always successful.
+It is therefore recommended to build all dependencies from scratch when updating your installation.
 10. If you like, you can now remove the directory used for building dependencies (`c:/opensim-core-dependencies-build`).